 Seeking a physiotherapist as early as possible would allow a more efficient recovery period.
 Very often, delaying treatment can cause the condition to worsen over time as it causes scar tissue buildup which can make it more challenging to treat.
 If you are experiencing shoulder pain that is severe and limiting your movement, do seek treatment immediately.

 We are unable to answer this unless we conduct a physical assessment for you.
-However, we have had many successes with clients who were experiencing frozen shoulder and they were able to regain motion.
-Do give us a call to set up an appointment to consult with our physiotherapists.
+However, we have had many successes with clients who were experiencing frozen shoulders and they were able to regain motion.
+Do give us a call to set up an appointment to consult with our physiotherapists

-Some precautions can be taken to prevent shoulder pain such as warming up before you work out or starting out slow if you haven’t done a specific activity in awhile.
+Some precautions can be taken to prevent shoulder pain such as warming up before you work out or starting slow if you haven’t done a specific activity in a while.
 Listen to your body, if it starts to hurts when you exercise or do a certain activity – stop the activity.
 If the pain doesn’t go away, see a doctor or a certified physiotherapist immediately.

 The shoulder is one of the most flexible joints in the body that allows us the widest range of movement, as a result, they are also the most unstable joint, making the shoulder prone to injuries.
-In order to determine what is causing your shoulder pain, our physiotherapists would need to conduct an assessment before coming up with a diagnosis for your pain.
-After determining the diagnosis, we will be able to run through your physical activities to come to a conclusion regarding how the pain occurred.
+To determine what is causing your shoulder pain, our physiotherapists would need to conduct an assessment before coming up with a diagnosis for your pain.
+After determining the diagnosis, we will be able to run through your physical activities to conclude how the pain occurred.

 Depending on your condition, your shoulder pain may recover with sufficient rest and care.
 If it is a simple shoulder strain from exercising, you could experience a dull ache that goes away with time.
 However, if you are experiencing a sharp pain that limits your movement (eg: unable to move shoulder past a certain height) it would be advised to seek medical advice to determine if the condition is serious or not.
 If you have been experiencing shoulder pain for a prolonged period of time (more than a few weeks) that doesn't seem to get better – do make arrangements to seek medical advice to determine the cause of your pain.